markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 protocols such as IP, where an address is always expected to stay within the network segment it was assigned in.
-This limitation does not exist in Reticulum, and any destination is *completely portable* over the entire topography of the network, and *can even be moved to other Reticulum networks* than the one it was created in, and still be reachable.
+This limitation does not exist in Reticulum, and any destination is *completely portable* over the entire topography of the network, and *can even be moved to other Reticulum networks* than the one it was created in, and still become reachable.
 To update it's reachability, a destination simply needs to send an announce on any networks it is part of.
+After a short while, it will be globally reachable in the network.

 Seeing how *single* destinations are always tied to a private/public key pair leads us to the next topic.